-The project area is not located within the vicinity of an airport.
-Therefore, the Official Plan Line which is proposed to be adopted consistent with the major street segment identified in the Fresno General Plan will avoid any potential concentration of persons which might result from future vehicle generation and street capacity within proximity to the airport.
+The project area is not located in the vicinity of the Fresno Yosemite International Airport.
+Therefore, the OPLs which are proposed to be adopted, consistent with the super arterial street segment identified in the Fresno General Plan, will avoid any potential concentration of persons which might result from future vehicle generation and street capacity within proximity to the airport.
 No risks or hazards would result from constructing the project in the proposed location.

-In conclusion, with MEIR mitigation measures incorporated, the project will not result in any hazard and hazardous materials resource impacts beyond those analyzed in MEIR SCH No. 2012111015.
+In conclusion, with MEIR mitigation measures incorporated, the project will not result in any hazards and hazardous material impacts beyond those analyzed in MEIR SCH No. 2012111015.